 6. When I'm at Cook Canyon, how close will I be to town for restaurants, groceries, medical facilities, etc.?

-You should plan on it taking at least 1/2 hour to travel down the mountain from Cook Canyon into Ruidoso, where you will find a good variety of restaurants, shopping, Walmart, and medical facilities.
+You should plan on it taking up to 1/2 hour to travel down the mountain from Cook Canyon into Ruidoso, where you will find restaurants, shopping, grocery stores, and medical facilities.
 Weather conditions may result in it taking longer.

 7. Will I have cell phone and wifi access while at Cook Canyon?

-Our cell phone coverage with Verizon is pretty good most of the time, but only in certain locations.
+Our cell phone connectivity with Verizon and AT&T is decent most of the time, but only in certain locations.
 Depending on your carrier, your cell phone access will range from decent to nonexistent.
 The best connectivity is around the Office, Main Lodge, Recreation Center, Event Center, or at the top of the mountain.
 There is no cell phone connectivity in any of the lodges except the Main Lodge.
 Wifi access is available on a limiited basis in the Main Lodge and the Event Center.

 8. What is the terrain like at Cook Canyon?